 - When and where to join the meeting

 - A reminder that they first need to activate their account by signing into zoom.emerson.edu.

-For more details about using this strategy for holding virtual office hours, please refer to this guide: Tips for Holding Virtual Office Hours with Zoom
+For details about using your Personal Meeting Room to hold virtual office hours, please refer to this guide: Tips for Holding Virtual Office Hours with Zoom

 After a meeting ends, Zoom creates an attendance report that lists attendees in the meeting and their join/leave times.
 Instructors can find this by clicking the Previous Meetings tab, then clicking the Report button to the right of a listed meeting:

 If Zoom meetings created in Canvas do not appear under Upcoming Meetings, please try the following steps.
 After each of these steps, go back to the Zoom tab in your Canvas course and refresh the page: